 Business Continuity Policy

-For the protection of the College’s Mission, Vision and Themes the College is committed to Business Continuity Management in all its activities and requires staff, students, contractors and other employers who work at the College and, where appropriate, suppliers and other stakeholders to contribute to a plan that engages in the four phases of BCM:
+For the protection of the College’s Mission, Vision and Themes the College is committed to Business Continuity in all its activities and requires staff, students, contractors and other employers who work at the College and, where appropriate, suppliers and other stakeholders to contribute to a plan that engages in the four phases:

 A key element of the above philosophy is the ability to assemble the people most appropriate to the management of the incident or crisis and this requires robust call out procedures.
 All staff that may be required to assist during an incident are required to provide their contact details to allow them to be contacted during both normal working and non-working hours.

-The Risk Management Department is responsible for maintaining and reviewing the BCP and supporting materials, including alignment with partner’s processes on shared sites.
-They are also available to provide advice as required and are responsible for arranging appropriate training.
+The Head of Business Continuity is responsible for maintaining and reviewing Business Continuity Plans and supporting materials, including alignment with partner’s processes on shared sites.
+Provision of advice and training will also be provided.

 This Policy will be reviewed biennially by the Risk and Business Continuity Steering Committee and after any major incident.